bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 As virtual nodes, the ecological nodes build the BUMO ecology with social or public influence.
 The top 21 nodes in the ecological campaign set enjoy the ecological nodes reward, and the nodes ranked 22-100 in the ecological nodes campaign set enjoy the reward for candidate ecological nodes.
 The ecological nodes can participate in the election after raising enough margin through co-funding.

-The applicant for ecological node or the initiator of node co-funding needs to provide the following authentic and valid qualification materials on the BUMO Community Governance Initiative registration page (the node applicant downloads the qualification attachment on the prompt page of success transfer after transferring in the campaign margin, and submits the completed electronic qualification form to Supernode@bumo.io).
+The applicant for ecological node or the initiator of node co-funding needs to provide the following authentic and valid qualification materials on the BUMO Community Governance Program registration page (the node applicant downloads the qualification attachment on the prompt page of success transfer after transferring in the campaign margin, and submits the completed electronic qualification form to Supernode@bumo.io).

 1. Basic information of the node: node name, node LOGO, campaign slogan, and introduction to the node to help users quickly know and select campaign nodes to vote.